2017 is proving to be one of the most promising years for job seekers (Stocksnap.io)

 8. Program Manager

-In 2017, businesses will be exceedingly interested in improving their performance.
+In 2017, businesses have been exceedingly interested in improving their performance.
 Unlike product managers or TPMs, program managers are big-picture workers who imagine overall objectives for a project, such as increasing lead generation or raising brand awareness.

 Median salary: R709 859 per year